Vaccination may be curbing ER visits for shingles

 Expect to pay about $250 on average for the vaccine in the U.S., Mostaghimi said.
 Medicare Part D covers at least part of the cost, but private health insurance often provides better coverage.
 Therefore, you may want to talk with your doctor about getting the vaccine before you switch to Medicare, he suggests.

-Dr. David Barlos of the department of emergency medicine at NYU Langone Medical Center in New York said that while most shingles cases can be treated by a primary care physician, people often come to the emergency room if they feel a “sudden, acute sharp pain in the part of the body where shingles is erupting.”
+Dr. David Barlas of the department of emergency medicine at NYU Langone Medical Center in New York said that while most shingles cases can be treated by a primary care physician, people often come to the emergency room if they feel a “sudden, acute sharp pain in the part of the body where shingles is erupting.”

 But that pain may precede the rash by as much as a few days, making a diagnosis “tricky,” he told Reuters Health by email.
 “You may think you have a severe stomach ache, chest pain or even a stroke.
 Often, the pain only responds to the strong pain medications available in the emergency room.”